-QoS parameters are used to indicate the required characteristics of the underlying communications service supporting application information exchange.
-The transport layer may interpret the QoS parameters which are provided by a TS-user; these parameters may then affect the interactions of the transport layer with the network layer providing service.

-QoS is of special importance to the aviation community because of the wide variation in service provided by the ATN network service.
+- 3.3.2.2.5.1 QoS parameters are used to indicate the required characteristics of the underlying communications service supporting application information exchange.
+The transport layer may interpret the QoS parameters which are provided by a TS-user; these parameters may then affect the interactions of the transport layer with the network layer providing service. - 3.3.2.2.5.2 QoS is of special importance to the aviation community because of the wide variation in service provided by the ATN network service.
 However, there are practical difficulties in a connectionless internet, as regards dynamic route selection based on differential QoS requirements.
-While dynamic route selection is still a long term goal, in the near to medium term, application QoS requirements will be met through the following principles:

-- a) The capacity requirements of CNS/ATM-1 Applications will be met through a combination of network design and capacity planning, in order to ensure that network capacity both exists and is usable by CNS/ATM-1 Applications, and that their QoS Requirements will be met to the required availability. - b) The strong QoS Requirements of certain ATSC Applications will be met, without having to design the whole ATN to meet their QoS requirements, by reserving certain subnetwork paths for applications data of at least a given ATSC Class, as identified by the ATN Security Label associated with the data. - c) The strong QoS Requirements of certain AISC Applications will be met by respecting routing policy requirements, restricting their data to travel over only certain air/ground data links, expressed in the ATN Security Label associated with the data.
+While dynamic route selection is still a long term goal, in the near to medium term, application QoS requirements will be met through the following principles: - a) the capacity requirements of CNS/ATM-1 Applications will be met through a combination of network design and capacity planning, in order to ensure that network capacity both exists and is usable by CNS/ATM-1 Applications, and that their QoS Requirements will be met to the required availability; - b) the strong QoS Requirements of certain ATSC Applications will be met, without having to design the whole ATN to meet their QoS requirements, by reserving certain subnetwork paths for applications data of at least a given ATSC Class, as identified by the ATN Security Label associated with the data; and

-The only exception to this is Residual Error Rate.
+- c) the strong QoS Requirements of certain AINSC Applications will be met by respecting routing policy requirements, restricting their data to travel over only certain air/ground data links, expressed in the ATN Security Label associated with the data. - 3.3.2.2.5.3 The only exception to this is the Residual Error Rate and the probability of packet mis- delivery.
 The ATN Internet provides an expected residual error rate of 1 in 10^8 .
 This may be improved upon through use of the transport protocol checksum mechanism, and it is believed that with this additional mechanism, an undetected error rate of 1 in 10^{13} is achievable.
-Although checksum use is not explicitly indicated by a TS-user, its use can be defined either through configuration techniques or it can be inferred based on the QoS requirements of the TS-user.

-Since checksums are contained in the TPDU header, implementation of checksums is a protocol performance issue.
-However, the checksum is essential for ensuring protection against undetected errors
+Although checksum use is not explicitly indicated by a TS-user, its use can be defined either through configuration techniques or it can be inferred based on the QoS requirements of the TS-user. - 3.3.2.2.5.4 The risk of packet mis-delivery is mitigated by an extended transport checksum which includess the Source and Destination NSAP Adresses within its scope by constructing a pseudo header including these addresses.
+This pseudo header is never transmitted but is assumed to be part of the TPDU for checksum computation purposes.
+Through this mechanism the ATN Internet ensures that the probability of not detecting mis-delivered CLNP packets is better than 1 in 108. - 3.3.2.2.5.5 Since checksums are contained in the TPDU header, implementation of checksums is a protocol performance issue.
+However, the checksum is essential for ensuring protection against undetected errors.